What is vulvovaginal candidiasis?

 Vulvovaginal candidiasis is due to an overgrowth of yeasts within the vagina, most often C albicans.
 About 20% of non-pregnant women aged 15–55 harbour C albicans in the vagina without any symptoms.

 Oestrogen causes the lining of the vagina to mature and to contain glycogen, a substrate on which C albicans thrives.
 Symptoms often occur in the second half of the menstrual cycle when there is also more progesterone.
-Lack of oestrogen makes vulvovaginal candidiasis less common in younger and older women.
+Lack of oestrogen makes vulvovaginal candidiasis less common in younger and older postmenopausal women.

 Nonalbicans candida species, particularly C glabrata, are observed in 10-20% of women with recurrent vulvovaginal candidiasis.